MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-case-sla.md

 If your administrator has configured to display the statuses of the configured SLA KPIs by using the SLA Timer control subgrid, the following details are available:

-- The different stages that the KPIs go through are displayed.
+- The following stages that the KPIs go through are displayed.
+  - In progress
+  - Noncompliant
+  - Nearing noncompliance
+  - Paused
+  - Succeeded
+  - Canceled

 - When a KPI nears compliance or noncompliance, the time ticker changes to show the time in hours, minutes, and seconds, as applicable.
 - The icons are updated for the different stages that the KPIs go through.
 - The KPIs are refreshed at the interval that you specify at the time of configuration.